maateen/battery-monitor/README.md

 - Rewriting some parts, specially the battery checker loop in C.
 - Developing a GUI to manage the custom warning easily.
-- Minizming CPU consumption below 0.1%.
+- Minimizing CPU consumption below 0.1%.
 - Adding PPA support for new Ubuntu releases.

 ## Changelog